Cayatceek/Shortener_url/README.md

 A simple URL shortening service built with **FastAPI** and **SQLite**, containerized using **Docker**.
 The API allows users to shorten URLs, redirect to original URLs via short IDs, and access API documentation through an HTML page.

+## Tech Stack
+  - FastAPI for the API framework.
+  - SQLite for persistent storage.
+  - Docker for containerization.
+  - Tailwind CSS for styling the `/docs` page.
+  -
 ## Features
 - **Shorten URLs**: Create a short URL from a long one using `POST /`.
 - **Redirect**: Redirect to the original URL using `GET /{short_id}`.